 The format of the meeting will include oral sessions consisting of two 15-minute anchoring talks by the discussion leaders and seven 12-minute talks, selected from the abstracts, principally on unpublished work.
 In addition, there will be two poster sessions, one in the afternoon and one in the evening.
 The organizers will decide the suitability of each abstract for oral or poster presentation, but please specify if you prefer a poster.

 Abstracts should contain only new and unpublished material and must be submitted electronically by the abstract deadline.
 Selection of material for oral and poster presentation will be made by the organizers and individual session chairs.
 Status (talk/poster) of abstracts will be posted on our web site as soon as decisions have been made by the organizers.
+Status (talk/poster) of abstracts will be posted on our web site as soon as decisions have been made by the organizers.
+Program decisions have not yet been made by the organizers and session chairs.

 We are eager to have as many young people as possible attend since they are likely to benefit most from this meeting.
 We have applied for funds from government and industry to partially support graduate students and postdocs.
 Apply in writing to Val Pakaluk stating need for financial support - preference is given to those submitting abstracts.